Best Guide for Speech Pathology Degrees

 The standard Master’s in Speech Pathology program can be completed in around 2 years, which can contribute to your quick transition from education to licensure and then from licensure into a career.
 You should review your state’s requirements for speech pathology licensure before choosing a master’s program to enroll in.

-American Speech-Language-Hearing Association (ASHA)If licensing in speech pathology is what you seek, you should consider a program accredited by the American Speech-Language-Hearing Association (ASHA).
-The main priority of this organization is to accredit university programs in speech pathology, which is a requirement for licensing in the U.S.
+American Speech-Language-Hearing Association (ASHA)You should consider a program accredited by the Council on the Academic Accreditation in Audiology and Speech-Language Pathology (CAA), by the American Speech-Language-Hearing Association (ASHA).
+The main priority of CAA accreditation from ASHA is to accredit university programs in speech pathology, which is a requirement for licensing in the U.S.

 SLP Licensure

 There are licensure requirements to become a Speech Language Pathologist, and it depends on what state you plan on practicing in.
-The below map gives you an idea of the SLP licensure requirements for each state.
+The below map was updated in 2024, and gives you an idea of the SLP licensure requirements for each state (from ASHA).

 The short list below shows you a snippet of programs that can lead you into a career in this field.
 Further research into the ASHA website can provide you with more options for your degree program, as well as more information into the importance of accreditation and the process by which schools are approved.